0V3RR1DE0/Userscripts/YouTubePlus/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

 [Return to Userscripts Collection](../)